nodemcu/nodemcu-firmware/docs/en/getting-started.md

 **Missing tools?**

-We reduced the number of tools mentioned here to the bare minimum.
-The intention is to get you programming Lua on ESP8266 as quickly as possible.
-See [https://frightanic.com/iot/tools-ides-nodemcu/](https://frightanic.com/iot/tools-ides-nodemcu/) for lots of other options.
+Our intention is to introduce you to programming in Lua on the ESP8266 as quickly as possible, so we have kept the number of tools mentioned here to a minimum; [frightanic.com: Tools and IDEs](https://frightanic.com/iot/tools-ides-nodemcu/) discusses other tools and options.

 !!! caution
 	The below chapters are not meant to be followed one-by-one.
 Pick a task from the matrix above and it will take you to the relevant chapter.

 ## Cloud Builder

-The cloud builder at [https://nodemcu-build.com](https://nodemcu-build.com) allows to pick NodeMCU branch, modules and a few other config options (e.g. SSL yes/no).
+The cloud builder at [https://nodemcu-build.com](https://nodemcu-build.com) allows to pick NodeMCU branch, modules and a few other configuration options (e.g. SSL yes/no).
 After the build is completed you will receive an email with two links to download your custom firmware:

 - one for NodeMCU with floating support
 - one for NodeMCU *without* floating support i.e. an integer-only binary

-The integer version uses negligibly less memory.
-It's recommended to use the float version.
+We recommend using the floating point build, even though the integer variant uses less RAM for storing variables, as there is little runtime difference between the two variants.
+Furthermore, the floating point variant handles non-integer values properly and this greatly simplifies numeric calculations.

 For everything else the cloud builder GUI is self-explanatory.
 Hence, no need for further explanations here.